 The surrounding area provides a variety of outdoor recreation opportunities, including hiking, climbing, fishing, biking and wilderness exploration.

 The site is equipped with multiple tables and campfire circles with grills.
 Vault toilets are provided.
-Drinking water is not available in the campground, but can be found at the Cinco Posa Spring tap, along Black Mountain Road, about two miles from the campground.
+Drinking water is not available in the campground, but can be found at the Cinco Posa Spring along Black Mountain Road, about two miles before the campground.

-Campfires and Charcoal are not allowed, Campers are allowed to use Propane or gas stoves with a shutoff valve.
+Campfires and Charcoal are allowed, Campers may use propane or gas stoves with a shutoff valve.
 Call the Idyllwild Ranger Station at 909-382-2922 if clarification is needed.

 The campground is located in a heavily forested area of the mountains in southern California at an elevation of about 7,500 feet.
 The roads to and within the campground are not paved and much of the area is part of classified wilderness area.